mappable-world/mapkit-android-demo/README.md

 Mappable Mapkit lets you embed interactive maps in iOS and Android mobile apps and give users access to Mappable’s technology and cartographic data.
 Learn more about the MapKit SDK on the [documentation](https://mappable.world/docs/mapkit/index.html?from=github-demo) page.

-Visit the [Getting started](https://mappable.world/docs/mapkit/android/generated/getting_started.html) page for quick start development with the MapKit SDK.
+Visit the [getting started](https://mappable.world/docs/mapkit/android/quickstart.html) page for quick start development with the MapKit SDK.

 The current repository contains sample code for how to use the MapKit SDK for Android applications.